 - Requests to Provincial Government Institutions: send the request to the appropriate office in the ministry you are seeking information from.
 For a complete list of access and privacy officers for each provincial government institution please contact the Access and Privacy Branch within the Ministry of Justice at 306-787-5473 or AccessPrivacyJustice@gov.sk.ca.

-- Requests to a local authority (i.e. health regions, school divisions, cities or towns): send the request to the head office of each institution so that the request can be forwarded to the appropriate team or individual.
+- Requests to a local authority (i.e. Saskatchewan Health Authority, school divisions, cities, police services or towns): send the request to the head office of each public body so that the request can be forwarded to the appropriate team or individual.
 If you are still unsure of where to send your request, you may contact our office and we can point you in the right direction.

 For your information, access to information does not require the public body to answer questions or create new records that do not already exist at the time the access request is made.